 The doctor of arts degree with a major in music is designed to prepare superior musicians for careers that combine teaching, performance, and scholarship.
 The program integrates depth of preparation in one of the traditional disciplines of music with a School of Music core, an area of secondary emphasis, several supervised college teaching experiences, and the dissertation.

-The DA in music education graduate will be prepared to be a productive artist/scholar with special expertise as a music teacher educator and additional qualifications to take on more diverse responsibilities characteristic of many higher education faculty positions.
+The graduate with a DA primary in music education will be prepared to be a productive artist/scholar with special expertise as a music teacher educator and additional qualifications to take on more diverse responsibilities characteristic of many higher education faculty positions.
 The program requires a minimum of 90 semester hours of graduate credit beyond the bachelor's degree.
 Upon the recommendation of the student's committee, credits from the master's degree are applied.

 APPLICATION FOR ADMISSION

 All applicants for doctor of arts degrees must be admitted to the Graduate School and the School of Music.
 See SOM doctoral admissions information for details.

 In addition, the following is considered when reviewing those who wish to apply for a DA in music education (primary or secondary area) and/or a graduate assistantship in music education: